 Cellulose insulation is inexpensive.
-The cost to install R-19 or R-21 of dense-packed cellulose wall is $3.00 to $4.00 per sq. ft. for areas equal or greater than 1000 sq. ft. of surface.
-Cost of Insulation for Ceilings with higher R values can be determine after visits and proper calculations.
+The cost to install R-8 or R-12 of dense-packed cellulose wall is $4.00 to $5.00 per sq. ft. for areas equal or less than 1000 sq. ft. of surface will be higher and Cost of Insulation for Ceilings with higher R values can be determine after visits and proper calculations.

 Dense Pack Wall Cellulose is Approved by Ontario Building Code.

 Fiberglass Batt Insulation is by far the most common type of home insulation in North America.
 It’s considerably cheaper than any other types of insulation like Dense pack Cellulose and Spray Foam though this does not mean fiberglass is inferior.
 When considering the multiple factors involved in installation, we begin to see that all products have similarities in how they perform when everything is done right – it’s more a matter of whether or not you have the right installer.

 Fiberglass Batt Insulation has numerous advantages.
 Because professionals can install the product relatively quickly, it is one of the least expensive ways to insulate your home.
 When compared to other types of insulation, the fiberglass version generally has the lowest installed price.

 Available in rolls and pre-cut panels, batt insulation is very flexible, which means that it can be installed between studs, rafters and joists blocks without leaving any gaps.
 The snug fit will help stop airflow and the transfer of heat.
 When installed correctly, it is very energy efficient.
 Studies have shown batt insulation can reduce the amount of energy required to heat and cool a home by as much as 50 percent.
 Along with lower energy bills, your home will be more comfortable year round.